Halloween Events in London

 But what if you do not want to party your way through Halloween?
 Try some of the spooky activities and tours that are being planned.
-During this time of the season many visitors are expected to visit London with many booking rooms at Serviced Apartments Covent Garden and other parts of the city.
+During this time of the season, many visitors are expected to visit London with many booking rooms at serviced apartments at Covent Garden and other parts of the city.

 Take a trip to Barts Pathology Museum and discover everything you wanted to know about bodily decay, cannibalistic rituals and smell the chemicals used to train ‘cadaver dogs’.
 If you time it right, you may even be able to dig through edible soil and use archeological techniques to excavate edible body part.
 Booking is recommended as these events get filled up very quickly!

 London’s Ragged School has a scary ghost hunt available.
 This eerie building is believed to be one of the most haunted in London and has certainly resulted in visitors running for the exit out of sheer terror.
 Haunted Happenings are running not just a tour here, but a full night experience during which anything can happen.